San Antonio Caput Succedaneum Lawyer

 • C-sections

-There are a couple complications that could accompany a caput succedaneum birth injury, including:
+There are several complications that could accompany a caput succedaneum birth injury, including:

-• Alopecia: Babies with caput succedaneum can also experience alopecia (AKA hair loss) in the swollen area.
+Babies with caput succedaneum can also experience alopecia (or hair loss) in the swollen area.
 In most cases, alopecia is temporary and will resolve once the swelling goes down.
 More severe cases of caput succedaneum can lead to scarring on the baby’s head, which may lead to permanent hair loss.

 Caput Succedaneum Treatment